TOP PICKS | 10 TOOLS

 Tools for Making and Editing Maps

 Making, editing, and using maps helps students develop spatial-thinking skills that carry over into other subjects like math and science.
 As they begin to see the relationships between the places and spaces around them, students will find it easier to visualize difficult concepts and make connections.
 By making their own maps, students apply knowledge spatially and visually, weaving geographical stories.
-This helps students understand how geography and space -- and the way we represent these things -- communicates and shapes our societies, cultures, and histories.
+This helps students understand how geography and space -- and the way we represent these things -- communicate and shape our societies, cultures, and histories.
 To immerse students in maps and mapmaking, check out these apps and websites that'll get students annotating points of interest, pinning photos to locations, creating virtual field trips, sharing creations with others, and more.